GUOYUE-Cynthia/Learning-ODE-Integrators/README.md

-# Personalized Algorithm Generation: A Case Study in Meta-Learning ODE Integrators
+# Personalized Algorithm Generation: A Case Study in Learning ODE Integrators

 ## Requirements
 This project uses `python 3.8`.
 Set up the project using the following step: